Robert Sapolsky: Career

 Sapolsky's work has featured widely in the press, most notably in the National Geographic documentary Stress: Portrait of a Killer, articles in The New York Times, Wired magazine, the Stanford magazine, and The Tehran Times.
 His speaking style (e.g., on Radiolab, The Joe Rogan Experience, and his Stanford human behavioral biology lectures) has garnered attention.
 Sapolsky's specialization in primatology and neuroscience has made him prominent in the public discussion of mental health—and, more broadly, of human relationships—from an evolutionary perspective.
 In April 2017, Sapolsky gave a TED Talk.

 Sapolsky has vigorously argued for a deterministic view of human behavior.
 According to him, "there is no free will, or at least that there is much less free will than generally assumed when it really matters".
-He argues that human actions are determined by neurobiology, hormones, childhood, and life-circumstances.
+Sapolsky argues that human actions are determined by neurobiology, hormones, childhood, and life-circumstances.

 Sapolsky has received numerous honors and awards for his work, including a MacArthur Fellowship in 1987, an Alfred P. Sloan Fellowship, and the Klingenstein Fellowship in Neuroscience.
-He was also awarded the National Science Foundation Presidential Young Investigator Award, the Young Investigator of the Year Awards from the Society for Neuroscience, the International Society for Psychoneuroendocrinology, and the Biological Psychiatry Society.
+Sapolsky was also awarded the National Science Foundation Presidential Young Investigator Award, the Young Investigator of the Year Awards from the Society for Neuroscience, the International Society for Psychoneuroendocrinology, and the Biological Psychiatry Society.

-In 2007, he received the John P. McGovern Award for Behavioral Science, awarded by the American Association for the Advancement of Science.

-In 2008, he received Wonderfest's Carl Sagan Prize for Science Popularization.
-In February 2010 Sapolsky was named to the Freedom From Religion Foundation's Honorary Board of distinguished achievers, following the Emperor Has No Clothes Award for 2002.
+In 2007, Sapolsky received the John P. McGovern Award for Behavioral Science, awarded by the American Association for the Advancement of Science.
+The following year, he received Wonderfest's Carl Sagan Prize for Science Popularization.
+In February 2010, Sapolsky was named to the Freedom From Religion Foundation's Honorary Board of distinguished achievers, following the Emperor Has No Clothes Award for 2002.

 Personal life

 Sapolsky is married to Lisa Sapolsky, a doctor in neuropsychology.
 They have two children.
-In 2024, Sapolsky launched a series of Father-Offspring Interviews on YouTube with his daughter Rachel.
+In 2024, he launched a series of Father-Offspring Interviews on YouTube and Spotify with his daughter Rachel.

 In his book Determined: A Science of Life Without Free Will, Sapolsky discussed his personal experiences with depression, revealing the complexities of living with the condition while also highlighting moments of relief provided by medication.

 Views

-In a podcast interview with Light Watkins called "How To Escape The Rat Race", Robert Sapolsky says that after learning in synagogue about how God "hardened Pharaoh's heart," he woke up one night at 2am as a teenager and said "Oh, I get it!
+In a podcast interview with Light Watkins called "How To Escape The Rat Race", Sapolsky says that after learning in synagogue about how God "hardened Pharaoh's heart," he woke up one night at 2:00 a.m. as a teenager and said, "Oh, I get it!
 There is no god and there's no free will.
 The universe is this big, empty, indifferent place.
 And that's kinda where I've been at ever since."